 That dispute came to a head in June 2011, when Pitcher and about a dozen other employees from the original Scientific Conservation software team left the company.
 McMeekin reacted to the employee exodus by filing a lawsuit in July against Pitcher and Pieper, as well as Serious as a company, for alleged misappropriation of trade secrets.

-Serious denied the charges, and the parties reached an undisclosed settlement in April.
+, and the parties reached an undisclosed settlement in April.
 Pitcher told me in an April interview that he personally settled with SCIenergy for $10,000, plus the agreement to not develop software based on his founding work at the company until July 2012, but with no admission of wrongdoing.

 The bigger question for SCIenergy is how Pitcher et al.'s departure affected the company’s software development.
 Sources critical of the company told me that SCIenergy’s ability to manage and improve its SCIwatch software platform has suffered from the lack of the core team that created it.
 That may have created problems in the marketplace -- one CEO of a rival building energy software told me that his company won a contract from a customer last year that had previously tried SCIenergy’s platform, only to find they couldn’t get it to work properly.